Understanding Tenant Related Transactions

 Tenant Transactions

-Before we dive into the different tenant transactions, it's important to know that your Rentec Direct software was designed with a built-in category specifically used to post automated rent and late fee charges on the tenant ledger.
+Before we dive into the different tenant transactions, it's important to know that your Rentec Direct software was designed with built-in Products and Services (categories) specifically used to post charges to Tenant Ledgers.
+These are not considered income nor expense as no funds are moving in or out of a Property, Owner or Bank Ledger.

 Rent Charges